matannagar/MapleStory-Bot/README.md

 * PyAutoGUI
 * opencv-python

+### Files
+* **Bot.py**: This file contains the main Bot class that controls the bot's actions in the game.
+It uses the pyautogui library to move the cursor and simulate mouse clicks on the on-screen keyboard.
+* **Keys.py**: This file contains a dictionary of the coordinates of all the keys on the on-screen keyboard.
+The Bot class uses these coordinates to move the cursor to the correct key.
+* **keyboard.png**: This is an image of the on-screen keyboard that is used by the pyautogui.locateOnScreen() function to locate the keyboard on the screen.
+* **main.py**: This is the main script that runs the bot.
+It creates an instance of the Bot class, starts the buffing and roaming threads, and manages the execution of the bot.
+* **requirements.txt**: This file lists all the Python packages that are required to run the bot.
+* **tests.py**: This is a script that can be used to test the accuracy of the coordinates in the Keys.py file.
+It will click on each key on the keyboard one by one.

 ### Installing 🔧
 1. Windows:
 * Create a new virtual environment with the command `virtualenv env`